15 Jul Best Things to do in Phnom Penh, Cambodia

 Cambodia’s popular history begins when Jayavarman II declared himself a king of the Khmer empire.
-The empire sprouted out of the Hindu kingdoms who ruled in these areas around the 9th Century.
-He then went on to construct hundreds on Hindu temples in Cambodia.
+The empire sprouted out of the Hindu kingdoms that ruled in these areas around the 9th Century.
+He then went on to construct hundreds of Hindu temples in Cambodia.

-Consequently, it fell under the French colonial rule, until its independence in 1953.
+Consequently, it fell under French colonial rule, until its independence in 1953.
 It was later tainted by a bloody decade of struggle with communism.
-Around 3 million (a third of Cambodia’s population) was killed during that time.
+Around 3 million (a third of Cambodia’s population) were killed during that time.

 Since then, the journey has been rough for the nation with rampant poverty and corruption.
 However, is also enjoying a steep growth in GDP year after year recently.

 In Cambodia?
 Check out our blog on everything you need to know to visit Angkor Wat

 The best time to go to Cambodia is in the winter months.
 During October to February, the weather is relatively cold and dry.
 As March approaches the weather gets hot and humid and gets wet with the onset of monsoon.
 Although I personally like rain and the weather gets pleasantly cold but may dampen your outdoor plans.

 How To Reach Phnom Penh?

 You can take a flight to one of the two international airports in Cambodia in Phnom Penh or Siam Reap.
 Additionally one may even take an overnight bus which runs from Bangkok, Thailand to Siam Reap and Phnom Penh.
 Buses also run from Ho Chi Minh City in Vietnam.
 For most countries, visa on arrival is available with an easy procedure but long lines.